ccc159/ViveTrack/README.md

 * High Range: 5m x 5m(Official), 8m x 8m(tested online)
 * High Freedom of Tracking: Can be tracked in some extrem positions which normal tracking system are difficult to track
 ### Disadvantages
-* Hardware : You need at least 1 lighthouse and 1 tracker.
+* Hardware : You need at least 1 [lighthouse 150Euro](https://www.vive.com/de/accessory/base-station/) and [1 tracker 120 Euro](https://www.vive.com/de/vive-tracker-for-developer/).
 * Setup: You need to setup your tracking devices before using, although it's amazingly simple.

 ### Prerequisites